vim-perl/vim-perl/README.md

 ## Can you add highlighting for Moose, Try::Tiny, Test::More, SQL in strings, etc?

 We have syntax "extensions" under the `contrib/` directory; you can find custom highlighting for these sorts of things there.
+To enable any of them, just drop the relevant file in a `after/syntax/perl` directory visible to vim.

+    $ cp contrib/dancer.vim ~/.vim/after/syntax/perl/

+You can also populate the local `after/syntax/perl/` via `make`:

+    $ make dancer moose

+    $ ls after/syntax/perl
+    dancer.vim  moose.vim

 ## Curly braces inside of regexes/strings are considered when I use %